Strong and weak wave turbulence regimes in Bose-Einstein condensates

-Figure \ref{fig:direct}(a) shows the stationary waveaction spectrum $n(k)$ for values of the flux $Q_0$ varying over almost five order of magnitude.
-The respective spectra compensated by the KZ prediction \eqref{eq:ic} and the wavenumber compensated by the healing length $\xi=1/\sqrt{N}$ are shown in Fig.\ref{fig:direct}(b).
+Figure \ref{fig:direct}(a) shows the stationary waveaction spectrum $n(k)$ for values of the flux $Q_0$ varying over almost five orders of magnitude.
+The respective spectra compensated by the KZ prediction \eqref{eq:ic} and the wavenumber compensated by the healing length $\xi=\sqrt \alpha /\sqrt{\beta N}$ are shown in Fig.~\ref{fig:direct}(b).
+As noted in the numerical methods, we set $\alpha = \beta = 1$ throughout; for clarity, these parameters are omitted from the figure axes and labels hereafter.

-We observe that for lower values of $|Q_0|$ there is almost perfect agreement with the WWT KZ spectrum prediction \eqref{eq:ic} -- with both the slope and the prefactor constant of this solution confirmed (as previously seen in \cite{zhu2023direct}).
+We observe that for lower values of $|Q_0|$ there is almost perfect agreement with the WWTT KZ spectrum prediction \eqref{eq:ic} -- with both the slope and the prefactor constant of this solution confirmed (as previously seen in \cite{zhu2023direct}).
 Naturally, the range at which this agreement holds shrinks when the flux $|Q_0|$ increases, and the weak nonlinearity assumption fails at $k\xi \lesssim 1$.
 This is natural because the healing length $\xi$ is defined as the scale where the linear and the nonlinear terms in the GPE are of a similar size.
-As scales $k\xi \lesssim 1$, the $k ^{-4}$-CB scaling \eqref{eq:CB} appears when the flux is moderately strong such that $k_\xi =1/\xi $ still lays within the inertial range.
-Note, however, that CB balance can only be observed as an intermediate state for moderately high fluxes, since equating the KZ and CB spectra yields a crossover wave number increasing with the flux as $ |Q_0|^{1/5}$, which is a paradoxical prediction of an increase of the WWT range of scales with an increased flux.
-Therefore, CB is not the \emph{ultimate} strong wave turbulence regime.
+As scales $k\xi \lesssim 1$, the $k ^{-4}$ CB scaling \eqref{eq:CB} appears when the flux is moderately strong such that $k_\xi =1/\xi $ still lies within the inertial range.
+Note, however, that CB can only be observed as an intermediate state for moderately high fluxes.
+Thus, CB is not the \emph{ultimate} strong wave turbulence regime.
 Indeed, for the highest particle flux, we observe a very steep spectrum at low $k$'s and close to a $k^{-2}$-spectrum at large wavenumbers.
 We will later relate this behavior to the emergence of a quasi-condensate with a thermal component induced by the forcing.
+Condensation occurs when the infrared dissipation becomes insufficient for absorbing the particle flux before it reaches the ground state.
+The flux functions $Q(k)$ for all runs are provided in Fig.~\ref{fig:flux} of Appendix \ref{append:b}.
+The figure illustrates that the flux at the lowest non-zero modes, $k=1$, is two-to-three orders of magnitude higher in runs with the condensation (cases 9 and 10) than in the rest of the runs where there was no condensation.
+When the spectrum pileup occurring at low wavenumbers starts exceeding a certain value, the interaction with these wavenumbers becomes dominant and this changes the dynamics to the acoustic type.
+Namely, the condensate affects, nonlocally in the $k$-space, the dynamics of waves with higher wavenumbers: the dominant process is now such that one of the four wavenumbers in the interacting quartet belongs to the low-$k$ condensate.
+This fact invalidates the locality of the four-wave interaction property used by both the four-wave WWTT and the CB theories.